POST COAL PROM QUEEN

-L-space make music for better worlds in the hope of making this one a little more beautiful along the way.
+L-space will soon rebrand as Post Coal Prom Queen.
+Lily and Gordon make music for better worlds in the hope of making this one a little more beautiful along the way.
 They use retrofuturistic synths, catchy beats and Lily's ethereal vocals to create unique pop soundscapes which have been compared to the likes of Goldfrapp, Portishead, Radiohead and Mogwai.
-Since forming in January 2017 they have released three EPs, a string of singles and their critically acclaimed debut album, Kipple Arcadia.
+Since forming in January 2017 they have released three EPs, a string of singles, and their two critically acclaimed albums, Kipple Arcadia and Music for Megastructures.
 They were named one of Vic Galloway's 'Ones to Watch' for 2019.
-Music for Megastructures, an ambitious electronic score, was released in April 2019 to widespread acclaim.
-After a string of shows and festivals in the UK throughout 2019, the band is now focusing on completing their next album - due for release in April 2020.
-L-space perform electronically and acoustically as a duo (Lily and Gordon), a three-piece or a four-piece.
+After a string of shows and festivals in the UK throughout 2019, the band is now focusing on their next album - Feed The Engines! - due for release in April 2020 and will be supported by a tour including stops at London, Tokyo, Glasgow, Edinburgh, Carlisle and more to be announced.

 Pre-Last Night from Glasgow:

 Sol 0 EP - January 2017

 Backup Baby (single) - May 2018

 Been Here Before (non-album single) - January 2019

 Music for Megastructures (score) - April 2019

 I Never Knew/Tigers In The Street - October 2019

 Gordon and Lily met in 2014 while working at a charity in Edinburgh.
 They bonded one day while they were both gluing their shoes back together.
 Times we tough.
 Wages were low.
 Shoes were inadequate.
 The conversation revolved around the many hearts of a cuttlefish, first through seventh world problems, and the practicalities of pig farming on Mars.